Self-Modifying Code in Open-Ended Evolutionary Systems: The Allagmatic Method

 \subsection{Implementation Contribution}

 The programming of the allagmatic method with its system metamodel is aligned with philosophical concepts.
-This not only allows interpretation of the final result in the context of the related metaphysics, it also allows to follow the developmental steps a model is undergoing and thus provides a way to study the emergence of typical characteristics of complex systems.
-We recently outlined how adaptation can be studied in this way in a working paper \citep{DelFabbro.2020}.
-There, we also introduced the possibility and principles to form hierarchies and define control, which further supports the use of the allagmatic method to define concepts or principles that are difficult to pin down.
+This not only allows interpretation of the final result in the context of the related metaphysics, but it also allows to follow the developmental steps a model is undergoing and thus provides a way to study the emergence of typical characteristics of complex systems.
+We recently outlined how adaptation can be studied in this way in a working paper \cite{DelFabbro.2020}.
+There, we also introduced the possibility and concepts to form hierarchies and define control, which further supports the use of the allagmatic method to define concepts that are difficult to pin down.

-Furthermore, we showed how the method might be used for automatic programming \citep{Christen.2020}.
+Furthermore, we showed how the method might be used for automatic programming \cite{Christen.2021b}.
 We found that the abstract model building blocks are well suited to be automatically combined by self-modifying code in a high-level language.
-Our work shows that certain philosophical principles and even metaphysics as a whole can be defined and implemented in program code providing the opportunity to run these principles or the whole metaphysics and study them in action.
+Our work shows that certain philosophical concepts and even metaphysics as a whole can be defined and implemented in program code providing the opportunity to run these concepts or the whole metaphysics and study them in action.

-We also created a prototype of open-ended automatic programming by combinatorial evolution \citep{Fix.2019}.
-Similar to \cite{Arthur.2006}, we created a computational model based on combinatorial evolution but instead of evolving circuits, we evolved computer code.
+We also created a prototype of open-ended automatic programming through combinatorial evolution \cite{Fix.2021}.
+Like Arthur and Polak \cite{Arthur.2006}, we created a computational model based on combinatorial evolution but instead of evolving circuits, we evolved computer code.
 Useful code blocks were stored in a repository and could be used in later iterations.
 Starting with basic keywords available in the programming language, more complex code blocks including classes, void methods, and variable declarations evolved.